 If you want to duplicate the object multiple times, you can repeat the last action by simply selecting the duplicated object and pressing the Command + D keys.

-Command + D will repeat that last action you performed so it follows the same direction to duplicate.
+Command + D (shortcut for step and repeat)will repeat the last action you performed so it follows the same direction to duplicate.
 For example, I dragged it down right, so the new duplicated circles follow the same direction.

 Quick and easy!

 Generally, the easiest way to duplicate an object is using Method 1, the Option/Alt key, and drag.
 Plus, you can duplicate it multiple times quickly.
 But if you want to duplicate multiple objects on the same layer, doing it from the Layers panel would be faster.About June Escalada